Last updated on February 12, 2026

 Clattering Augur

-Dusk Legion Zealot probably isn’t good enough outside of its Standard or Limited environment, but I’ve been super glad for Clattering Augur in stalled Commander games when I'd pay 6 mana to draw a card.
+Dusk Legion Zealot probably isn’t good enough outside of its Standard or Limited environment, but I’ve been super glad to have Clattering Augur in stalled Commander games when I'd happily pay 6 mana to draw a card.

 Mask of Griselbrand